 …is one you don’t even have to sign up for.
 Studying together with the same group of students and faculty creates special communities and friendships you’re unlikely to find at other colleges.

-Because you’re sharing a single program and not bouncing around from class to class, you’re able to build camaraderie with your fellow students and professors through the time you spend together and the common interests you share.
+Because you’re sharing a single program and not bouncing around from class to class, you’re able to build camaraderie with your fellow students and faculty through the time you spend together and the common interests you share.

 Since you’re thinking about the same questions and problems, conversations start in the “hallways”: at parties, in housing, when hiking or going to the grocery store.
 Many of the most important things you’ll learn at Evergreen aren’t in class—they’re with friends from your program at moments that aren't on the schedule.